Impromptu playlist for 11/22:

 - Continuing my loose segues through these bullets, my “at the half” candidates for album of the year would be We The Common by Thao & The Get Down Stay Down, Fade by Yo La Tengo, the all request all-covers set Wilco did at Solid Sound, and Charge by David Ford.

 - Made a good 4000+ words worth of progress on the forthcoming Duty Calls novel on a recent vacation.
 It’s slowly coming together, but still likely at least a year out.
 (Let’s say if I finish it before the aforementioned 30th anniversary of BTTF I’ll be happy.)
 I do plan on dropping another one of the stories as a standalone eBook like I did with “Fester” at some point, so stay tuned…

 The Coachella Lineup announcement reminded/inspired me to work on the long delayed commentary for my “Fester” short story.
 I’ll use the same bulleted stream of consciousness format from the old series of Timely Persuasion commentary posts.

 Warning: Some of the below contains minor spoilers.
 If you haven’t read “Fester” you probably don’t want to read the commentary just yet.
-“Fester” is a FREE eBook download from the Apple iBookstore, Barnes & Noble, Diesel, Sony, or Smashwords.
+“Fester” is available as an eBook from the Apple iBookstore, Barnes & Noble, Diesel, Sony, or Smashwords.

 First the background & origin story.
 “Fester” is a chapter in a novel about jury duty I’ve been writing on and off (mostly off) for the last few years.
 Working title is Duty Calls, though sometimes I think Jury’s Out might be better and other times I think both of those titles are lame.
 So TBD, but for simplicity I’ll keep calling it Duty Calls for now when needed.